World Savings and Retail Banks Institute: History

 The International Savings Banks Institute was again relocated in 1969, this time to Geneva where it remained until 1994 when it was dissolved.
 In its place, a newly created World Savings Banks Institute (WSBI) was established in Brussels on 9 June 1994.
 Since then they have changed their name to the World Savings and Retail Banking Institute and the European Savings and Retail Banking Group (WSBI-ESBG), and continue to operate under a common secretariat located in Brussels.

+On 30-31 October 2024, WSBI celebrated its 100th anniversary with a landmark World Congress in Rome, Italy.
+For the occasion, the organization published the book 100 years WSBI that presents the history and the main achievements of the world's oldest and largest global banking association.